ColinSu21/GAI-Hw2/README.md

 2. Set `GOOGLE_API_KEY` or `GEMINI_API_KEY` in your shell.
 3. Run `python3 app.py`.
 4. Paste meeting notes into the terminal and press Enter on an empty line to finish.
 5. The generated email is printed and also saved to `output.txt`.
+And the video link is https://youtu.be/Pqssy-EDiGk.